 The University policy is that all students should attend at least 80 per cent of timetabled classes in their respective units of study.
 Attendance is monitored in tutorials, but no marks are allocated for attendance, except where it is incorporated in some scheduled assessed activity.
-Applications for Special Consideration or for Special Arrangements for absences that do not involve a scheduled assessed activity are not necessary.
+Applications for Special Consideration or for Special Arrangements for absences that do not involve a scheduled assessed activity should not be made.